-We intend to continue to vigorously pursue our claims under the C&P Policy.
-However, the collection, timing and amount of any potential recoveries are uncertain and we have not recognized any claim receivables as of December 31, 2022.
+We intend to continue to vigorously pursue our claims under the C&P Policy and the Operator Reinsurance Policies.
+However, the collection, timing and amount of any potential recoveries are uncertain and we have not recognized any claim receivables as of December 31, 2023.